 - Prohibition on the issuance of credit cards and grant of loans over the phone by any banking institutions and financial companies;

 - Maximum amount of personal loan that can be granted to a borrower is equal to 20 monthly salaries;

 - No person or legal entity will be allowed to open a bank account unless confirmation of UAE residence has been met;

 - Supporting documents that are mandatory in opening bank accounts includes: Passport with UAE residence visa or UAE citizenship, salary certificate or confirmation of source of income, NOC from the employer or similar document.

 In addition, it is important to understand that each banking institution may apply its own compliance regulatory requirements at implement additional account-opening procedure and documentary requirement.

 Hence, the new Banking Law of UAE bolsters the Central bank’s ability to implement effective and strict regulatory control in the banking sector which are in line with the international banking practices and standards.
 The banking system of UAE has been known to be one of the most secured and competent authorities which guarantees the safety of every banking transactions across United Arab Emirates.

 The UAE with its evolving financial Markets, require sophisticated Legal Advisors who understand the meaning of risk and reward.
-Our law firm in Dubai UAE has experienced Lawyers in the field of Local and international banking and finance Law, Banking Regulation and Customs and have executed complex transactions for corporate bodies, Banks, Funds and financial institutions.
+Our advocates in Dubai have experience in the field of Local and international banking and finance Law, Banking Regulation and Customs and have executed complex transactions for corporate bodies, Banks, Funds and financial institutions.

 The team has a wealth of experience amassed on a wide variety of projects, rescheduling debts and preparing Loan documentation in addition to providing legal advice on banking issues including Letters of credit, commercial mortgages and loans.